noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

 		- examples: large print, braille, speech, symbols, simpler language

 		1.non-text content
+			- failures
+  			- using CSS to include images that convey important information
+  			- text alternatives that do not include information that is conveyed by color differences in the image
+  			- not updating text alternatives when changes to non-text content occur
+  			- using text alternatives that are **not** alternatives
+    			- examples: filenames, placeholder texts
+  			- not marking up decorative images in HTML in a way that permits assistive technology to ignore them
+  			- providing a text alternative that is **not null** for images that should be ignored by assistive technology
+    			- examples: `alt='spacer'` `alt='image'`
+  			- omitting the alt attribute or text alternative on `img`, `area`, and `input.type=image` elements
+  			- providing long descriptions for non-text content that does not serve the same purpose/does not present the same information
+  			- using text look-alikes to represent text without providing a text alternative
+  			- using ASCII art without providing a text alternative

+			- advisory techniques

 			- sufficient techniques
   			- situation A: if a short description can serve the same purpose and present the same information as the non-text content
     			- TODO: alternative techniques